 Such a shame it had faded, as the rest of the pram is still pristine.
 If the hood and apron are in good condition, apart from the fading, it is cheaper to paint spray them rather than go to the expense of having them recovered.

 If you decide to treat the hood and apron, you can buy hood reviver spray, but I shopped around to see if there were similar products before deciding.
-Some items on E Bay are listed as being for prams, when in fact if you look around you can find the same product at a lower price, listed as something else.
+Some items on E Bay are listed as being for prams, when in fact you can find the same product at a lower price, listed as something else.

 Some people have used the sprays available on E Bay and others recommend shoe dyes, I shopped in all the local shoe repairers and shoe shops and couldn’t find any shoe dye, although I understand this is available at Timpsons shoe company.